 Public employees do not accrue annual and sick leave while on FMLA leave.

 Leave for Bone Marrow and Organ Donation—State Employees.
-State law allows employees of ...
+State law allows employees of any department, institution, board, bureau, commission, district, or committee of the government of the state of New Mexico to take up to 20 days' paid leave to ...